T-leke/Postgres-ETL-Pipeline-Ecommerce-data/README.md

-# Loading the Extraction, Transformation and loading of Data into PostgreSQL Database
+#Extraction, Transformation and loading of an Ecommerce Data into PostgreSQL Database

 This repository contains the code and resources to Extract, Transform & load data into a PostgreSQL database.
 The project involves data modeling, transformation, and final loading into the database using a Jupyter notebook.